kubernetes/enhancements/keps/sig-cli/2551-return-code-normalization/README.md

 ## Design Details

 The majority of commands already are organized as the following:
-* Run Complete to complete missing information with defaults.
-This runs on the client side
-* Run Validation to check command syntax and missing arguments.
-This runs on the client side
+* Validation: check `Options` and set defaults.
+This runs on the client side.
-* Execute command itself.
+* Execute based on `Options`.
 This might run on the client side, be dry-run, run an external command or call the APIServer.

 One thing that should be done is map all the error codes/ints as constants in some file, so they can be automatically documented.